mirhasidheek7213/Image_Caption_AI/README.md

 # Image_Caption_AI

-**Image_Caption_AI** is a web app that generates descriptive captions for uploaded images using a deep learning model.
+**Image_Caption_AI** is a web application that generates descriptive captions for uploaded images using a deep learning model.
 It combines a ResNet18 image encoder and a Transformer decoder to produce natural language descriptions.
 Built with Flask, the app offers a clean interface for users to interact with the model.

 ---